NOTE

 Eighteen young Australians have a stroke every single day.

-The Young Stroke Service helps young adults aged 18 to 55 who have had a stroke.
+At the Young Stroke Service we help young adults aged 18 to 55 who have had a stroke.

 We are in Victoria and South Australia and hope to be in more parts of Australia soon.

-• Support to help you with work and transport
+Support to help you with work and study

-• Access peer support and trustworthy information about strokes
+Access peer support and learn more about stroke

 Research, stroke and young people